spiral/docs/framework/bootloaders.md

 > Make sure you read about [container and di](/framework/container.md).

 ## What is bootloader
-Bootloader is special class which used to declare needed container bindings and factory method.
+Bootloader is special class which used to declare needed container bindings and factory methods to make your component operate well.
 On other hand you can use bootloader to exectute some code at moment when your environment is loading.

 ## Bootloader bindings
-Let's try to image situation that your code provides set of interfaces and default implementation for them.
-To make your interfaces work in code you have to configure container first, this can be done in App bootstrap method:
+Let's try to imagine situation when your code provides set of interfaces and default implementation for them.
+To make sure that your interfaces work in code you have to configure container first, this can be done in App bootstrap method:

 ```php
 $this->container->bind(SomeInterface::class, SomeClass::class);